 Established in 1995, the printer is based in Arcozelo, not far from Porto in north-west Portugal, and is jointly owned by Grupo Vicra, whose portfolio includes A Bola - Portugal's leading sports daily - and the publisher of the daily Público newspaper.
 Apart from editions of A Bola and Público for the country's northern region, Unipress also prints part editions of the daily Correio da Manhã as well as Record, a sports newspaper which likewise appears on a daily basis from Monday to Sunday.
 The run lengths of the various titles for which Unipress is responsible range between 20,000 and 40,000 copies, with between 40 and 64 pages per edition.
 The above-mentioned Goss Universal 45, commissioned in 1995, was extended with two towers in the year 2000.
-In 2004, this web press was additionally upgraded with an IRS colour register control system from QIPC.
+In 2004, this web press was additionally upgraded with an IRS color register control system from QIPC.
 "We made that choice because, in our opinion, QIPC offered the most innovative technology and also because, their registration marks that were still needed at the time, were very small," recalls Unipress Managing Director António da Costa.

-components concerned, in order to restore the press's full availability for high-quality production and make it fit for the challenges facing newspaper printing in the twenty-first century.
-Unipress was also keen to equip the press with a state-of-the-art colour register control system.
+management was therefore contemplating a retrofit of the components concerned, in order to restore the press's full availability for high-quality production and make it fit for the challenges facing newspaper printing in the twenty-first century.
+Unipress was also keen to equip the press with a state-of-the-art color register control system.

-In the light of its positive experience with the QIPC colour register control in the Goss Uniliner, Unipress opted once again for QIPC technology.
-The Goss Universal 45 press will be upgraded with a mRC-3D cut-off register control system,
+In the light of its positive experience with the QIPC color register control in the Goss Uniliner, Unipress opted once again for QIPC technology.
+The Goss Universal 45 press

-"Due to its positive experience with the QIPC colour register control, Unipress opted once again for QIPC technology"
+"Due to its positive experience with the QIPC color register control, Unipress opted once again for QIPC technology"

-"Since then, we've maintained business relations with QIPC via Tecnimprensa, the company's local agent who also represent Goss, our press manufacturer, in Portugal."
-Today, the press comprises five four-high towers, a sixth tower for 2/2 or 2 x 1/1-colour printing, 9 reel stands and a folder.
+"Since then, we've maintained business relations with QIPC via Tecnimprensa, the company's local agent who also represent ass, our press manufacturer, in Portugal."
+Today, the press comprises five four-high towers, a sixth tower for 2/2 or 2 x 1/1-color printing, 9 reel stands and a folder.

-Unipress also possesses a Goss Unifiner newspaper press with two four-high towers and two reel stands.
-In operation since 2007, this press was equipped from the outset with an automatic colour and cut-off register control system from QIPC as well as control consoles, control electronics and workflow solutions from EAE.
+Unipress also possesses a Goss Uniliner newspaper press with two four-high towers and two reel stands.
+In operation since 2007, this press was equipped from the outset with an automatic color and cut-off register control system from QIPC as well as control consoles, control electronics and workflow solutions from EAE.

-Performance Package: Quality and efficiency optimisations from a single source for which ten mRC-3D cameras will be installed in the five four-high towers.
-"We need a first-rate register control system because the quality standards demanded today in four-colour newspaper printing would otherwise be very difficult to comply with," António da Costa explains.
-"What's more, the new QIPC system paves the way for cost savings by reducing the press's staffing requirements.
+Performance Package: Quality and efficiency optimizations from a single source will be upgraded with an \underline{m} RC-3D cut-off register control system, for which ten \underline{m} RC-3D cameras will be installed in the five four-high towers.
+"We need a first-rate register control system because the quality standards demanded today in four-color newspaper printing would otherwise be very difficult to comply with," António da Costa explains.
+"What's more, the new QIPC system baves the way for cost savings by reducing the press s staffing requirements.
 We're hoping to slim the crew down from five people to three - with two printers at the control consoles and one employee at the reel stands."

 According to António da Costa, the Goss Universal 45 press increasingly caused problems over the last few years because the Allen Bradley (Rockwell Automation) control technology and panels were getting rather ancient.
-The management was therefore contemplating a retrofit of the
+The